 Soda Marea Baja

-If you have a car or don’t mind to take a taxi, this soda is a little outside Jaco and is awesome.
+This soda is a little outside Jaco.
 It’s open 24 hours, buffet style and cheap!
-All the Ticos go here and for $6 USD, you can get a full lunch/dinner with a drink and all you can eat salad bar.
+For $6 USD, you can get a full lunch/dinner with a drink and all you can eat salad bar.

 This was the best place when it was late at night and we didn’t want to go to a bar to eat.